pchuri/powerpoint/README.md

   - Creates a title slide with "title" and adds a chart dynamically built from data.
 Attempts to figure out the best type of chart from the data source.
 - ```add-slide-picture-with-caption```: Adds a picture with caption slide
   - Takes "presentation_name", "title", "caption", "image_path" as required string arguments
   - Creates a picture with caption slide using the supplied "title", "caption", and "image_path".
-Can either use images created via the "generate-and-save-image" tool or use an "image_path" supplied by the user (image must exist in folder_path)
+The image must exist in folder_path
 - ```open-presentation```: Opens a presentation for editing
   - Takes "presentation_name" as required arguments
   - Opens the given presentation and automatically saves a backup of it as "backup.pptx"